iLVL-Key/FFXI/addons/Informer/readme.md

 ## Changelog

+Version 5.5.1
+- Fixed subjob level not resetting correctly when losing SJ Restriction buff.

 Version 5.5
 - Added Sparks and Accolades placeholders.
 - Merged Master Level into Job placeholder.
 Allows for better control if Master Level is shown or not based on Master status.
-Previous defualt layout would show `main/sub(--)` which the dashes in parenthesize might confuse new players as to what that meant.
+Previous defualt layout would show `main/sub(--)` which the dashes in parentheses might confuse new players as to what that meant.

 Version 5.4
 - Added Zone Timer placeholder.